Alovoa/alovoa/README.md

 - Setup a database (MariaDB is officially supported)
 - Setup an email server or use an existing one (any provider with IMAP support should work)
 - Enter credentials for database server, email server and encryption keys in application.properties
-- Execute "mvn install" in the folder where the pom.xml resides
+- Execute "mvn install" in the root folder

 Or you can use [Docker](https://docs.docker.com/engine/install/) and [Docker compose](https://docs.docker.com/compose/).
 To bring up the server, after setting the required values in ` src/main/resources/application.properties` you can just run below commands: